 22. Can I do reverse charge?

 23. Can I charge the LFP battery from my vehicle alternator?

-Engine output is direct current, you can charge the LFP battery by using the DC-DC bulk function.
+It is not advisable to charge LFP batteries from the alternator as an alternators output is direct current.
+If charging from the alternator is desired a LFP rated DC-DC charger with bulk function has to be installed.
 Please make sure your vehicle has enough spare power and there is no affect the normal use of the vehicle.

 24. What type of solar charge controller do I need to charge my LiFePO4 batteries with my solar panels?

 If solar charging is used, please set the regulator to the charging mode of LFP – lithium battery.

 When charged with controller, and the controller output is used to connect load: